Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 It can be possible to save on travel and lodging by booking those things sooner rather than later as well.
 (This is a wise move when trying to save money for a trip of any kind.)
 Once tickets are booked, try to find some travel deals.
 When flights and hotels get down to the last few available options, prices tend to soar.

 If allowed, pack food and lots of water to avoid overspending on food and drinks at the event.
-As a bonus, this means spending less time in line and more time enjoying the music.
+Bonus: You’ll spend less time in line and more time enjoying the music.
 Some music festivals won’t allow attendees to bring in their own food, but most allow water from outside sources.
 Not overspending on water is a great way to save money and stay hydrated while out in the sun all day.

 Some music festivals offer volunteers the chance to trade work for access to the festival.
 It’s always worth seeing whether such opportunities are available — they may very well be worth the trade-off.